ropensci/rfema/README.md

 provides a set of functions to easily navigate and access all data sets provided by FEMA, including (but not limited to) data from the National Flood Insurance Program and FEMA’s various disaster aid programs.
+Notably, the FEMA API does not require an API key meaning the package is extremely accessible regardless of if the user has ever interacted with an API.

-FEMA data is publicly available at the open FEMA website (<https://www.fema.gov/about/openfema/data-sets>) and is avaliable for bulk download, however, the files are sometimes very large (multiple gigabytes) and many times users do not need all records for a data series (for example: many users may only want records for a single state
+FEMA data is publicly available at the open FEMA website (<https://www.fema.gov/about/openfema/data-sets>) and is available for bulk download, however, the files are sometimes very large (multiple gigabytes) and many times users do not need all records for a data series (for example: many users may only want records for a single state